xforcevesa/llm_with_text_compression/README.md

 Predicted text: This is an example text we we want to reconstruct using proto-tokens.
 It should long enough enough to test the..
 ```

+## Text Compression Using LSTM

+Awaiting for enhancement.

 ## Future Work

 1. Exploring a better token chunking method to compress the context and in the meanwhile achieves semantic coherency.